 If you are like me, you are getting your Spring garden seeds started and spending more time outside.
 It’s the perfect time to start thinking about building and installing a compost bin in your yard.
 If you want to save money, building your own isn’t as hard as you may think.
 It just requires a little research and some sweat equity.

 Compost knowledge is power.
 The first step in DIY composting is to first educate yourself, your household or your family members about the importance of composting.
 You’ve got to get them on board to make sure the time you are about to invest in building your compost bin is actually worthwhile and that it will be used often and properly.
 Study up and tell them about the many benefits of composting.
 Not only does it divert food and other organic waste from the landfill, but it can help grow herbs, fruits and vegetables by restoring nutrients in the soil.
-It’s also a great alternative to chemical fertilizers and creates an easy way to get rid of yard and kitchen food waste, which most cities don’t have the infrastructure to take on.
+It’s also a great alternative to chemical fertilizers and creates an easy way to get rid of yard waste and kitchen food waste, which most cities don’t have the infrastructure to take on.

 - Plastic Bin: Do you have an old plastic bin lying around half full of junk?
 Empty it out, drill in some holes, and within just a few minutes you have a small, simple and cost-free compost bin like this one by Blissfully Domestic.

 - Plastic Trash Can: Maybe that extra trash bin in the garage can have a second life.
 This video by Bonnie Plants shows you how to drill holes in the sides and bottom, and quickly transform it into a rolling compost bin.
 The bin can be rolled around to “flip” and aerate the compost a few times a week.
 To ensure that the lid doesn’t fall off during this rolling process, you can secure it by stringing a bungee cord between the two side handles.
 This same concept can apply to a metal trash can as well.